Connecting a Workstation and Starting the Robot

 In a later section we will explain how to attach the robot to an existing WiFi network and how ROS can take advantage of that to control the robot.

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
 This is a WiFi mode which provides its own network to which you can connect your workstation.
 The SSID (network name) is

-ubiquityrobotXXXX where XXXX is a number letter combination; the password to connect is
+ubiquityrobotXXXX where XXXX is a number letter combination; the password (sometimes called the security key) to connect is

 Connecting a Virtual Machine